 It was not until after his resurrection that Jesus appeared to the apostles and ‘opened their understanding’ to the scriptures regarding the necessity of the death, burial, and resurrection (Luke 24:44-47).

-However, we must be careful to equate this ‘understanding’ of the cross to the understanding that was given to Paul concerning the meaning of the cross today.
+However, we must be careful not to equate this teaching of the cross to the understanding that was given to Paul concerning the meaning of the cross today.
 As we will see from Peter’s testimony, the apostles did not preach faith in the cross as the means of salvation.
 Rather the necessity of the crucifixion was revealed as it pertained to the prophetic program and the covenants – the massacre of an unworthy lamb.

 Peter’s Murder Indictment